Vasverg/Cat-Face-DCGAN/README.md

 | Checkpoint interval | Every 25 epochs |

 The code automatically uses CUDA when a compatible GPU is available; otherwise, it runs on the CPU.
+> [!IMPORTANT]
+> It is highly recommended that you have a decent GPU for this project.

 ## Data Preparation